WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - Lesson must be fully self-contained: all context, definitions, and references must be included within the lesson
 - Learning outcomes must be achievable from just this lesson
 - Cross-references to other lessons are optional and supplementary, not required to achieve the learning outcome

+### Practical Lesson Format

+A task-based lesson subtype used when the learning outcome is a completed action or produced artifact (a change made to a site, a submission created) rather than knowledge recall or reflection alone.
+Practical lessons can appear within a course (with a module info block) or standalone.
+They follow this structure in this order:

+1. **Module info block** (if part of a course; omit if standalone)
+2. **Lesson title** (H2), prefixed with "Practical:" (e.g., "Practical: Change Your Site's Global Styles").
+This prefix signals the lesson type to learners before they begin.
+3. **Lesson duration** (decimal hours, as with other lessons)
+4. **Learning Objectives** (H2), introduced with "By the end of this lesson, you will be able to:", followed by a bulleted list, then an HR separator.
+Objectives must use Apply, Analyze, Evaluate, or Create-level Bloom's verbs (e.g., "Apply," "Customize," "Configure," "Produce," "Evaluate"), not Remember or Understand-level verbs, since a Practical's outcome is a completed task, not recall.
+5. **Why this matters** (a short section, using an H2 heading such as "Why this matters"): a brief paragraph on why this skill matters in real design or contribution work, before any task instructions begin.
+6. **The task** (H2 heading naming the task, e.g., "Change your Global Styles"): a single, clearly scoped task with a defined starting point and a defined completion state, so a learner can tell when they are done.
+Present the task using a WordPress Playground block (or the tool confirmed during intake) rather than written step-by-step navigation instructions, consistent with the Practical Components rules below.
+Verify the task is achievable start-to-finish in the tool before drafting (see Step 4 of the Process Workflow).
+7. **Submit your work** (H2 heading): a prompt asking the learner to document what they did, such as a screenshot, a link to their site, or a short written note on the specific decision they made.
+This keeps the Practical consistent with how other contribution-based lessons ask learners to document progress.
+8. **Contextual callout block** (if confirmed during intake), same format and placement rules as the Course Lesson Format.
+9. **Screenshot placeholders** where visual context would help (same format as Course Lesson Format).
+10. **Key Terms table** (H2), if the task introduces new terminology.
+11. **✅ Check Your Understanding** (H2 with checkmark emoji): two open-ended reflection questions, formatted as a numbered list.
+At least one question must ask the learner to reflect on a specific decision they made while completing the task (not a general recall question).
+12. **No multiple-choice quiz in the lesson itself.**

+When a course includes a series of Practical lessons, note in the module description or course outline which stage or tier each Practical belongs to (see Practical Components), so mentors or facilitators know how to sequence or assign them.
+Prefer organizing Practicals by progression toward contribution (for example: Understand WordPress, then Explore and practice, then Contribute to a real project) rather than by perceived skill level, since technical difficulty and contribution maturity are not the same axis.

 ### Module Description Format